-- 16. The Committee notes as positive the various training programs for law enforcement personnel on detection of trafficking victims and investigation practices.
+- 16. The Committee notes as positive the various training programmes for law enforcement personnel on detection of trafficking victims and investigation practices.
 Nevertheless, the Committee is concerned at the lack of training of appropriate staff in the area of counselling and rehabilitation of victims of sale of children, child prostitution and child pornography. - 17.
 The Committee recommends that the State party allocate adequate and earmarked resources for multidisciplinary training programmes developed through a participatory process involving communities and other stakeholders on all areas covered by the Optional Protocol.
-Such training should be provided to all relevant professional groups, ministries and institutions at federal and State/Territory working with and for children.
-The Committee further urges the State party to ensure systematic evaluation of all training programmes on the Optional Protocol with a view to enhance their impact and relevance.
+Such training should be provided to all relevant professional groups, ministries and institutions at the federal and state/territory level working with and for children.
+The Committee further urges the State party to ensure systematic evaluation of all training programmes on the Optional Protocol with a view to enhancing their impact and relevance.